-- Preparation of buttercream and cooking a cake and cupcakes - 2.
-Application of buttercream and soft icing on premade cakes - 3.
-Rolling and modelling fondant - 4.
-Two tiered celebration cakes - 5.
-Melting Chocolate and Molding into Molds
+- 1. Preparation of buttercream and cooking a cake and cupcakes

+- 2. Application of buttercream and soft icing on premade cakes

+- 3. Rolling and modelling fondant

+- 4. Learning a variety of types of cakes

+- Melting Chocolate and Molding into Molds

 - 1. Investigation and Design Briefs

 - 2. Production Activities

-- 3. Evaluation Tasks
+- 3. Folio of Evaluation Tasks

+- 4. Written Test

-Food Technology
+Food Safari